Salesforce-VyTien/sforceProcessTDX/processTDX.md

 Connect these elements, in this order:

-1. Fast Lookup and Loop
+1. Fast Lookup to Loop
-2. Loop and Assignment (set the Loop Routing to Go to this element 'for each value in the collection')
+2. Loop to Assignment #1 (set the Loop Routing to Go to this element 'for each value in the collection')
+3. Assignment #1 to Assignment #2
-3. Assignment and Loop (yup, you need to loop to the loop)
+3. Assignment #2 to Loop (to close the loop)
 3. Loop and Fast Create

 Hover over the Fast Loopkup element and click the little green arrow that appears.
 That marks the Fast Lookup as the starting element.